DarkGhostHunter/Laraload/README.md

 Nope.
 If you are looking for total control, [use directly the Preloader package](https://github.com/DarkGhostHunter/Preloader/).

+* Does the middleware works on testing?

+Nope.
+The middleware is not registered if the application is running under Unit Testing environment.

 * How can I know when a Preload script is successfully generated?

 When the Preload script is called, you will receive a `PreloadCalledEvent` instance with the compilation status (`true` on success, `false` on failure).
 You can [add a Listener](https://laravel.com/docs/events#registering-events-and-listeners) to dispatch an email or a Slack notification.